BioKIDS home

 What do they look like?

 Adult Cooper's hawks have a dark blackish crown and a lighter colored neck.
-The back is blue-gray and the tail is crossed by several dark bands and has a white band at the tip.
-The eyes of these hawks, like most predatory birds, face forward, giving them good depth perception for hunting and catching prey at high speeds.
+The back is blue-gray and the tail has several dark bands and a white band at the tip.
+The eyes of these hawks, like most predatory birds, face forward which gives them good depth perception for hunting and catching prey at high speeds.
 The hooked bill is important for tearing the flesh of their prey.
 In flight, Cooper's hawks display a long barred tail and rather short and rounded wings.
 Cooper's hawks beat their wings quickly and are able to fly very well through heavily wooded areas.

 What kind of habitat do they need?

-Cooper's Hawks live in deciduous and mixed forests.
+Cooper's hawks live in deciduous and mixed forests.
 They also live in open woodland habitats such as woodlots, riparian woodlands, semi-arid woodlands of the southwest United States, and other areas where woodlands are found in patches.
+(Johnsgard, 1990)

 How do they reproduce?